When opportunity comes to your door, you must raise your hand and say, "Sí por favor!"

 Yes Please!

 Opportunities are all around us.
-Some people make billions just knowing how to spot and seize them.
-There is a reason there are not billions of Billionaires.
+Some people make billions just knowing how to spot and seize the opportunity.
+There is, however, a reason there are not billions of billionaires.
 Not everyone is as keen to this.
 Many people actually avoid or miss opportunities for a myriad of excuses.
-The actual reason is Fear.
+The actual reason is fear.

 Adventures not taken yield nothing.
 As Lin-Manuel Miranda's Hamilton put it,